MetaMask/template-snap-monorepo/README.md

 # @metamask/template-snap-monorepo

+---
+⚠️ **NOTE**: Do not clone this repository.
+It is meant to be used through the [Create snap CLI](github.com/metaMask/snaps-monorepo/packages/create-snap).
+---

 This repository demonstrates how to develop a snap with TypeScript.
-For detailed instructions, see [the MetaMask documentation](https://docs.metamask.io/guide/snaps.html#serving-a-snap-to-your-local-environment).
+For detailed instructions, see [the MetaMask Snaps quickstart documentation](https://docs.metamask.io/snaps/get-started/quickstart).

 MetaMask Snaps is a system that allows anyone to safely expand the capabilities of MetaMask.
 A _snap_ is a program that we run in an isolated environment that can customize the wallet experience.